oppia/oppia-android/Ktlint-Guide.md

 There are two major tasks when we talk about style formatting, One is the `Reformat Code` and another one is `Optimize imports`.

 * `Reformat Code` - this will reformat your code with proper indentation and newlines wherever needed.
 * `Optimize imports` - this will remove all the unused import from your file.
-Also, this will rearrange your imports in lexicographical order and all those imports which are starting with `java`, `javax` or `Kotlinx` will get shifted at the end of the import list which is a correct order.
+Also, this will rearrange your imports in lexicographical order and all those imports which are starting with `java`, `javax` or `Kotlin` will get shifted at the end of the import list which is a correct order.

 ### Steps to create a macro:
 1. Double shift